theluxaz/Python-EVM/Readme.md

 ### Day 8: (July 16)
 Added many more opcodes which needed major refactoring, such as CALL, DELEGATECALL, RETURNDATACOPY etc. Reworked context nesting and reverting.
 Tested and fixed most implemented opcodes.

+### Day 9: (July 17)
+Finished all the remaining Opcodes such as CREATE, CREATE2 and SELFDESTRUCT.
+Made the EVM fully functional and tested.
+Code cleanup and refactoring needed.

 <!-- LICENSE -->